cp2k/cp2k/src/dbm/README.md

   int row; // zero based
   int col;
   int offset;
-  float norm;
 } dbm_block_t;
 ```

-The `norm` is cached for performance reasons.
-A negative value indicates that the norm is invalid and needs to be recomputed.

 To allow for efficient OpenMP parallelism the blocks are
 [sharded](https://en.wikipedia.org/wiki/Shard_(database_architecture)) via round-robin: